Mortgage rate switches explained

 At the very minimum, you should try to find a new deal before your current one ends to avoid going onto the dreaded standard variable rate (more on that later).

-Most lenders let you switch to a different rate in the last three months of your existing deal, with many now allowing you to change in the last six months.
+Most lenders let you lock in a new mortgage deal up to six months before your current one ends, and may allow you to switch to a different rate in the last three months of your existing deal.
 If interest rates suddenly take a tumble and you want to lock in a lower interest rate, this flexibility is great.

 But if rates are high or particularly volatile in the last six months of your deal, you’ll need to weigh up whether to lock in a deal now or holdfire to see what happens with the base rate.
 Remember that even if interest rates seem high, they can always go higher (as well as lower) so make sure you’re comfortable with that risk if you choose to wait it out for a bit longer.